 Your pitch presented a high-level view of your business and its potential.
 You may have identified some risks, but you didn’t get into the nitty-gritty details of your operation.
 The details, both good and bad, are what due diligence is all about.

-Before investors hand over their money, they want to see evidence supporting your claims: contracts confirming customer commitments, testing results that back your performance claims, market research, the list goes on.
+Before investors hand over their money, they want to see evidence and financial statements supporting your claims: copies of contracts confirming customer commitments, testing results that back your performance claims, market research, the list goes on.

 Serial entrepreneur Alejandro Cremades explains: